hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 forall colors [print first colors]
 ```

-"The forall advances the variable position through the series, so when it returns the variable is left at its tail:"
+> The forall advances the variable position through the series, so when it returns the variable is left at its tail:

 ```
 print tail? colors
 true
 ```

-"Therefore, the variable must be reset before it is used again:
+> Therefore, the variable must be reset before it is used again:
-colors: head colors"
+colors: head colors

 This is not true in latest version of Rebol 2, and is not true in Red.
 The position is set back to head before `forall` exits.

 ```
 >> forall colors [print first colors] red